yesequin/Machine_Learning_Course/README.md

 ML = Machine Learning

+Adobe Spark: A suite of software tools that allow users to create and share visual content such as graphics, web pages, and videos.

 Big Data Cluster: A distributed computing environment comprising thousands or tens of thousands of interconnected computers that collectively store and process large datasets.

 Chief Data Officer (CDO): An emerging role responsible for overseeing data-related initiatives, governance, and strategies, ensuring that data plays a central role in digital transformation efforts.

+Data clusters: A group of similar, related data points distinct from other clusters.

 Delimited text file: A plain text file where a specific character separates the data values.